cakephp/docs/en/core-libraries/events.rst

     App::uses('CakeEventManager', 'Event');
     CakeEventManager::instance()->attach($aCallback, 'Model.Order.beforePlace');

-As you can see, we just change how we get access to a event manager instance, and we can apply the same concepts we learned before about triggering, attaching, detaching, stopping events, etc.
+As you can see, we just change how we get access to an event manager instance, and we can apply the same concepts we learned before about triggering, attaching, detaching, stopping events, etc.